scarborough-courtney/onboarding/computing_resources.md

 -   [Email](https://pages.github.nceas.ucsb.edu/NCEAS/Computing/email.html) - Learn more about how we use the Gmail web interface and sign up for our listservs and Google groups.

+    -   You should receive your email login information on the first day.
+If you need your email prior your arrival, please contact [help\@nceas.ucsb.edu](mailto:help@nceas.ucsb.edu) with your PI cc'ed requesting your email address.

     -   Email Thomas Hetmank (hetmank\@nceas.ucsb.edu) to first help you set up your email & register for the following listservs:

         -   all\@nceas.ucsb.edu - links you to everyone at NCEAS